Night of the Iguana: How a Spooked Heart Finds A Home

 He’s certainly lost his.
 And, he feels, robbed a young girl of hers.
 You see, Shannon gave into Temptation and lost his willpower with a 16-year-old parishioner who professed her love.

-There’s a lot to understand about Shannon’s temptations.
+There’s a lot to understand about Shannon’s temptations in Night of the Iguana.
 He’s not a pervert; he needs love but doesn’t know how to get it.
 Did he have normal teenage experiences?
 Not likely with his guilt-inducing childhood.
 So, he’s immature, backward, and little more than a teenager himself when it comes to sex and love.

 Yes, need is human.
 But, Shannon just feels Guilt.
 He’s good-looking.
 And he can’t seem to get away from seductive and beautiful 16-year-old girls, like Charlotte Goodall (Sue Lyon).
 Even on a bus tour with Southern Baptist women in Mexico.